Omar al-Bashir: War in Darfur

 The United States Government stated in September 2004 "that genocide has been committed in Darfur and that the Government of Sudan and the Janjaweed bear responsibility and that genocide may still be occurring".
 On 29 June 2004, U.S. Secretary of State Colin Powell met with al-Bashir in Sudan and urged him to make peace with the rebels, end the crisis, and lift restrictions on the delivery of humanitarian aid to Darfur.
 Kofi Annan met with al-Bashir three days later and demanded that he disarm the Janjaweed.

-After fighting stopped in July and August, on 31 August 2006, the United Nations Security Council had approved Resolution 1706 which called for a new UN peacekeeping force consisting of 17,300 military personnel and 3,300 civilians and named the United Nations–African Union Mission in Darfur (UNAMID).
+After fighting stopped in July and August, on 31 August 2006, the United Nations Security Council approved Resolution 1706 which called for a new UN peacekeeping force consisting of 17,300 military personnel and 3,300 civilians and named the United Nations–African Union Mission in Darfur (UNAMID).
 It was intended to have supplanted or supplemented a 7,000-troop African Union Mission in Sudan peacekeeping force.
 Sudan strongly objected to the resolution and said that it would see the UN forces in the region as "foreign invaders".
 A day after rejecting the UN forces into Sudan, the Sudanese military launched a major offensive in the region.
 In March 2007, the United Nations Human Rights Council accused Sudan's government of taking part in "gross violations" in Darfur and urged the international community to take urgent action to protect people in Darfur.
 A high-level technical consultation was held in Addis Ababa, Ethiopia, on 11–12 June 2007, pursuant to the 4 June 2007 letters of the secretary-general and the chairperson of the African Union Commission, which were addressed to al-Bashir.
 The technical consultations were attended by delegations from the Government of Sudan, the African Union, and the United Nations.